Skip to main content

 The Twelve Days of Selling "Day 11"

-Pricing is tentative so there was not even an inkling of securing an order.
-It was the first time I've ever presented a price for more than $150K for one system!!
-Everything was good, we kicked the can down the street and will be scheduling a demonstration for the client.
+The pricing is tentative, so there wasn’t even an inkling of securing an order.
+It was the first time I’ve ever presented a price of more than $150K for a single system!
+Everything went well, and we ended up kicking the can down the road, with plans to schedule a demonstration for the client.

-My second appointment was another color production system, however, this one bombed out on me.
-Thus, it was off to the office to do some additional hunting in my CRM.
+My second appointment involved another color production system, but unfortunately, this one didn’t pan out.
+So, it was off to the office to do some additional hunting in my CRM.

-Twenty some emails, twenty some phone calls and I got nothing.
-I prepared the paperwork for the two orders from the previous day and then went back to my CRM to see what other candidates I could find.
-Also forgot about a small order that I had and updated those numbers
+I sent out more than twenty emails and made just as many phone calls, but got nothing in return.
+I prepared the paperwork for the two orders from the previous day, then went back to my CRM to find other candidates.
+I also updated the numbers for a small order I had almost forgotten about.

-Tomorrow, maybe a lost day, since I need to travel to corporate for our Holiday event.
-But before I go for the three hour ride, I'll need to get a couple of new tires and an oil change.
-I'm keeping my fingers crossed that someone will return an email or a phone call!
+Tomorrow might be a lost day, as I need to travel to corporate for our holiday event.
+But before the three-hour ride, I’ll need to get a couple of new tires and an oil change.
+I’m keeping my fingers crossed that someone will return an email or a phone call!

 -=Good Selling=-